Everyone Wants to Change. Almost Nobody Does.

 The Shift

 The belief has to change before the behaviour will.
 Not after.
 This is uncomfortable work — it requires looking honestly at what you actually think about yourself, not what you wish you thought.
 Journaling, therapy, honest conversations with people who know you well: these aren’t luxuries, they’re the actual work.
 Changing behaviour without changing the underlying belief is like painting over rust.
 It looks fine until it doesn’t.
+This is the central insight of Psycho-Cybernetics by Maxwell Maltz — a book worth reading alongside any habit framework.

 Reason 4: They’re Running From Something Instead of Moving Toward Something